tybottorff/bottorffdocs/notes/literature_notes.md

 # Deletion of the inhibitory co-receptor CTLA-4 enhances and invigorates chimeric antigen receptor T cells
  - deletion of *CTLA4* permits unopposed CD28 signaling in CAR T cells
  - PD-1 deficiency nullifies CD28 signaling enabled by *CTLA4* deletion in CAR T cells
-# Dendritic cells as shepherds of T cell immunity in cancer
 # Depletion of exhausted alloreactive T cells enables targeting of stem-like memory T cells to generate tumor-specific immunity
  - alloreactivity refers to ability of T cells to recognize peptide-allogenic-MHC complexes not encountered during thymic development (HLA/MHC-mismatch recognition, manifestation of transplant rejection and graft-versus-host disease)
  - find that CD8<sup>+</sup> T cell exhaustion in bone marrow was primarily alloantigen-driven
+# Detection of identical T cell clones in peritumoral pleural effusion and pneumonitis lesions in a cancer patient during immune-checkpoint blockade
+ - bronchoalveolar lavage fluid from patient with ICB-pneumonitis
+ - TCR beta sequencing
+ - **see identical clones between peritumoral pleural effusion and bronchoalveolar lavage fluid, don't see in peripheral blood**
 # Determinants of anti-PD-1 response and resistance in clear cell renal cell carcinoma
 ## Abstract
  - higher number of expanded TCR clones in pre-treatment responders suggesting pre-existing immunity, **presumably to tumor before ICI is what this means?**, maintenance of these pre-treatment expanded clones associates with response